missing-semester/missing-semester/_2020/shell-tools.md

 This can also be enabled with the UP/DOWN arrows in [zsh](https://github.com/zsh-users/zsh-history-substring-search).
 A nice addition on top of `Ctrl+R` comes with using [fzf](https://github.com/junegunn/fzf/wiki/Configuring-shell-key-bindings#ctrl-r) bindings.
 `fzf` is a general-purpose fuzzy finder that can be used with many commands.
-Here is used to fuzzily match through your history and present results in a convenient and visually pleasing manner.
+Here it is used to fuzzily match through your history and present results in a convenient and visually pleasing manner.

 Another cool history-related trick I really enjoy is **history-based autosuggestions**.
 First introduced by the [fish](https://fishshell.com/) shell, this feature dynamically autocompletes your current shell command with the most recent command that you typed that shares a common prefix with it.